 Yellow starthistle is a scourge to range lands throughout the west.
 This winter annual is toxic to horses and is capable of drastically reducing biodiversity by overwhelming vast swaths of landscapes forming dense monocultures.
 The spiny heads of mature plants are unpleasant in recreational areas and unpalatable to most animals save for goats and, even after several mowings, plants can produce mature seed.
 Seeds of yellow starthistle plants can remain viable for as long as 10 years while some estimate even longer viability.

-- The ACNWCB offers a 1:1 dollar matching rate up to a $500 expense by the weed board per landowner (e.g. ACNWCB contributes $500, landowner contiributes $500) for the treatment of yellow starthistle.
-Expenses beyond this $500 ACNWCB cost-share limit will be the responsibility of the landowner.
-Treatments/projects are not limited to $1000 however the landowner will be fully responsible for expenses beyond this amount.
+- The Asotin County NWCB (NWCB) offers a 1:1 dollar matching rate up to a $500 expense by the NWCB per landowner (e.g. NWCB contributes $500, landowner contributes $500) for the treatment of yellow starthistle.
+Expenses beyond this $500 NWCB cost-share limit will be the responsibility of the landowner.
+Treatments/projects are not limited to $1000, however the landowner will be fully responsible for expenses beyond this amount.

 - Work will be done on a first-come first-serve basis until funds are exhausted or environmental conditions prohibit treatment.

 - Timings of aerial applications are determined by the pilots and their schedules and usually occur in the latter half of May to the early June.

 How to Apply-

 Complete the forms here: 2019 Cost Share Application.
 Return the completed, signed forms to the ACNWCB Office, by mail, or by email to the Program Coordinator by May 6th, 2019.

 PO Box 881

 Asotin, WA 99402